Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 This part of the investigation focuses on what actually happens when 'Position Details and Compensation Policy For Emp.EXE' is executed in a controlled live enviroment.

 In the first write-up, I looked at how the file was delivered and what it looked like statically.
-Going into this, I thought I was dealing with something fairly simple, probably centred around one of the DLLs.
+From the information i gathered in my static analysis, i knew this was more than a simple phishing attempt, but i was surprised how sophisticated this malware the more I pulled the thread.

-After running it in a lab, it turned out to be a lot more layered than that.
+After running it in a lab, it turned out to be a very stealthy, complex structure.

 Instead of one obvious payload, this is a **multi-stage setup** using:

 - disguised files
-- a batch script to control execution
-- a password-protected archive
+- a batch script to control execution - a password-protected archive
 - and a bundled Python environment running under a fake system process name

 ---